 Justin Conrad is the Gary K. Bertsch Director of the Center for International Trade and Security and Associate Professor of International Affairs at the University of Georgia.
 Dr. Conrad studies international security issues, including terrorism and interstate conflict.

 His research has been funded by the National Science Foundation and the Department of Defense, and his work has been published in leading academic journals, including International Organization, the Journal of Politics and the British Journal of Political Science.
 He is the author of the new book, Gambling and War: Risk, Reward, and Chance in International Conflict.
 Dr. Conrad has appeared in, and his research has been cited by, a variety of international media outlets, including the Washington Post, Los Angeles Times, Newsweek, Slate France, Salon, and Voice of America.

 Dr. Conrad is also a key researcher at the Resources and Conflict Project, and Associate Editor at Conflict Management and Peace Science.
+Previously, he was a professor of political science and public policy at UNC Charlotte.
 Professor Conrad received his Ph.D. from Florida State University and a master’s degree from UCLA.